 Type 2 diabetes occurs mainly in people aged over 40.
 The first-line treatment is diet, weight control and physical activity.

-The good news is many people can stay well using these lifestyle measures.
+The good news is that many people can stay well using these lifestyle measures.
 However if the blood sugar (glucose) level remains high then tablets to reduce the blood glucose level are usually advised.
 Insulin injections are needed in some cases.
 Other treatments include reducing blood pressure if it is high, lowering high cholesterol levels, and also other measures to reduce the risk of complications.

 What is type 2 diabetes?